vedashree29296/PyEmbeo/README.md

 - **NUM_PARTITIONS** : the number of partitions to divide the nodes into.
 This is used in torchbiggraph which will divide the nodes of a particular type. (defaults to 1)

 torchbiggraph uses the concept of operators and comparators for scoring while training the graph embeddings.
-More details can be found at: ............
+More details can be found at: [comparators and operators](https://torchbiggraph.readthedocs.io/en/latest/scoring.html)
 - **operator** : can be 'none','diagonal','translation','complex_diagonal', 'affine' or 'linear' .
 Defaults to 'complex_diagonal'
 - **comparator** :can be 'dot','cos','l2','squared_l2'.
 Defaults to 'dot'

 The similarity search parameters can also be tweaked accordingly:
 - **FAISS_INDEX_NAME**: The type of index to use for similarity searching .
 Defaults to IndexIVFFlat.
-Currently only the IVFFlat and FlatL2 index types are supported see .......... for the types of indexes
+Currently only the IVFFlat and FlatL2 index types are supported . see [index types](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes) for details on type of indexes
 - **NEAREST_NEIGHBORS**: number of similar nodes to return.
 Defaults ti 5
 - **NUM_CLUSTER**: number of clusters that are created by the clustering algorithm while creating the index